brainstation-au/sftp-client-s3/README.md

 $ docker run brainstation/sftp-client-s3 s3-to-server --help
 sftp-client s3-to-server

-Get a file from S3 and upload that on the server
+Get a file from S3 and upload that on the SFTP server

 Options:
       --version                        Show version number             [boolean]